sidtirkey/fingerprint_doorlock/README.md

 1.finger_door_lock.ino -> This file consist of methods to detect a finger print and execute methods required for the opening and closing of the door lock.

-2.finger.ino -> consist of setup() method which initializes the pin number for the finger print sensors and the motors.
+2.finger.ino -> consist of setup() method which initializes the pin number for the finger print sensors and the motors and consist of loop() method to run the fingerprint and the motor function continuously.

 3.motor.ino -> consist of methods to rotate the motors in either clockwise or anti-clockwise direction based on input by the finger print sensor.